rinchen/decentralized-manifesto/README.md

 ### 3. Integrity
  * Objects MUST be immutable to guarantee integrity
- * Objects MUST contain, and check for, a strong hash to demonstrate integrity.
+ * Objects MUST contain, and check for, a strong hash to demonstrate integrity

 ### 4. Common Good